Do you want to eradicate bullying, harassment, sexual, domestic, and gender-based violence?Do you want to be BRAVE?

 Let us teach men to be BRAVE!

 (NB: – When I refer to girls and women who can be raped, please also know that this can apply to boys and men as well)

-My wish is that all boys and men are brave.
+My wish is that everyone is brave.

 BRAVE men do not need to be taught not to rape.